ctokheim/PrimerSeq-Website/getting_started.md

 window tool bar.
 A dialog should now appear.
 To plot the results, you need to specify a BigWig file and the target exon of interest (in this example there is only one).
 You can find a BigWig file for the example in the PrimerSeq installation directory `example/example.bw`.
-Select the only available option in the "Select Target" drop-down list.
+Click on the BigWig cell and then type `example/example.bw`.
+Next, select the only available option in the "Select Target" drop-down list.

-<center>Choose one or multiple BigWig file(s) and then select your target exon</center>
+<center>Type the file path of your BigWig file and then select your target exon</center>
 <img src="plot_example.png" style="display:block;margin-left:auto;margin-right:auto;" />
 </br>

 Press the "Plot" button to create a plot.
 If everything worked correctly, you should see the below plot.
-Inclusion level estimates in the below plot are based on pooled read counts from all BAM/SAM file(s) provided.
+Inclusion level estimates in the below plot are based on read counts from individual SAM/BAM file(s).

 <center>Plotting of PrimerSeq Results</center>
 <img src="display_plot.png" style="display:block;margin-left:auto;margin-right:auto;" />
 </br>

 This example is of a *Skipped Exon* event.
 Skipped exons happens when a single exon is either included or not included.

 ### In-Silico PCR